'Southern Charm' Stars Kathryn Dennis and Thomas Ravenel Both Say Their Relationship Is Done For Good

-Since nearly the start of Southern Charm, Kathryn Dennis and Thomas Ravenel have been on again-off again, but for the last year, they have not only been apart, but they have barely communicated, and in fact, filming Southern Charm season 4 was the most Kathryn and Thomas had spoken in the near year since the season 3 reunion.
-In fact, Southern Charm season 4 will show that Thomas Ravenel was sniffing at another c0-star’s hive this season, and her name is not Kathryn Dennis.
+Since nearly the start of Southern Charm, Kathryn Dennis and Thomas Ravenel have been on-again, off-again, yet for the last year, they have not only been apart, but they have barely communicated.
+In fact, filming Southern Charm Season 4 was the most Kathryn and Thomas had spoken in the near year since the Season 3 reunion.
+In fact, Southern Charm Season 4 will show that Thomas Ravenel was sniffing at another co-star’s hive this season, and her name is not Kathryn Dennis.

-And not only are Southern Charm stars Kathryn Dennis and Thomas Ravenel not together, but he hasn’t lived in South Carolina for two months, as he went to California near Palm Beach for the polo season with his team according to a series of photos taken at the Eldorado Polo Club in the Coachella Valley from early February on.
+And not only are Southern Charm stars Kathryn Dennis and Thomas Ravenel not together, but he hasn’t lived in South Carolina for two months, as he went to California near Palm Beach for the polo season with his team, according to a series of photos taken at the Eldorado Polo Club in the Coachella Valley from early February on.
 Thomas has also made posts claiming that he had exclusive custody of his two children with Kathryn, yet prior to that date in early February, Kathryn Dennis had regularly posted photos of the kids around Charleston.

 Cue the tears.
 My Daughter, my Angel, my Kensington Calhoun Ravenel is 3 years old today.
 I am so very blessed with such a happy, forever smiling, most loving, best snuggle bunny, sweetest pea, STRONG in the best of ways, and most importantly..Mommy's Angel.
 So very proud.
 So much.
 So, so very much.
 My #southerncharm framily has known her since she was born.
 Some of them kinda sorta feel like her aunts and uncles.
 It's wild.
 This is what life is about y'all.